Man City fixtures: Kick-off times and dates

 Man City's Premier League fixtures for the season restart have been confirmed, beginning with a clash with Arsenal on June 17 live on Sky Sports.

+City could host Burnley with Liverpool already crowned champions on Monday 22 June before Jurgen Klopp's side are the visitors on Thursday 2 July - with both games live on Sky Sports.

-Pep Guardiola's team will also be in FA Cup action on the week of June 27-28 with a quarter-final tie away to Newcastle United.
+Pep Guardiola's team will also be in FA Cup action on Sunday 28 June with a quarter-final tie away to Newcastle (kick-off: 6.30pm).

 Sky Sports will show 64 live Premier League games when the season resumes.
 In addition to the 39 matches already scheduled to be broadcast exclusively live on Sky Sports before the coronavirus interruption, 25 more matches will be available on both Sky Sports Premier League and Sky's free-to-air Pick channel, allowing the whole nation to be part of the return of live sport.